-rcgrpwise status Displays the status of the GroupWise agents that are configured to run on the server.

-rcgrpwise start Starts/restarts the GroupWise agents that are rcgrpwise restart configured to run on the server.

-rcgrpwise stop Stops the GroupWise agents that are configured to pid number command to stop it.

-If an agent does not respond to the rcgrpwise stop command, you can use the Linux kill rcgrpwise print Lists the contents of the gwha.conf file where the agents are configured.

-For information about the gwha.conf file, see Automatically Restarting the Linux GroupWise Agents with the GroupWise High Availability
+rcgrpwise status Displays the status of the GroupWise agents that are configured to run on the server. rcgrpwise status agent_location_name Displays the status of the specified agent. rcgrpwise start rcgrpwise restart Starts/restarts the GroupWise agents that are configured to run on the server. rcgrpwise start agent_location_name rcgrpwise restart agent_location_name Starts/restarts the specified agent. rcgrpwise stop Stops the GroupWise agents that are configured to run on the server. rcgrpwise stop agent_location_name Stops the specified agent.
+If an agent does not respond to the rcgrpwise stop command, you can use the Linux kill pid_number command to stop it. rcgrpwise print Lists the contents of the gwha.conf file where the agents are configured.
+For information about the gwha.conf file, see Automatically Restarting the Linux GroupWise Agents with the GroupWise High Availability Service.

-Service.